The mechanical design of MOANA was guided by the following principles:

 Teleskop-Express in Germany and Aurora Precision in Washington state have high quality collimation cells.
 Building, testing, and iterating to get a product comparable to or better than the Aurora AZ cell would certainly be very time consuming and expensive.
 Although I may end up going down that route and make my own Carbone fiber collimation cell some day, for now I am using one of Aurora Precision AZ cell.
 The cell is in aluminum, the collimation screws are standard 1/4-20 screws.
 The design is of the “floating” type, with the mirror cell floating on springs.
 The golden knobs are used to collimate (pull) and the red knobs are used to lock the cell (push).

 On this front I was unable to find any commercial solution sturdy enough for my need, so I designed my own.
 I wanted a system that would be extremely rigid, precisely made of CNC machined aluminum, with micrometric screws (rather than standard screws), fully adjustable, mechanically insulated from the carbon tube to tolerate differential thermal expansion, and with a 120 degree symmetry for easier collimation with 3 sets of screw.
 And with 12v supplied through the vanes.
+This is a very stable and sturdy system, which has performed flawlessly, and give Moana its signature diffraction patter.
+Many hours of engineering, CAD design and prototyping were invested here, and this system has a potential to interest other ATM.

 The focuser is a Feather Touch® FTF2015BCR Rotatable 2.0″ with a BA20FL Flat Base 2.0″ screwed on a custom made CNC curved adapter.
 This allows very precise collimation of the focuser.
 The outside diameter of the Feather Touch 2” focusers is 2.54” so the opening ofthe telescope tube needs to be bored between 2.54” and 2.75”.